h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 - cool_cond_y.20 = 0.14792289088169733
 - cool_cond_y.100 = 0.5682678818702698

 The MOJO predicted the cooling condition for the individual row of Hydraulic System test data we passed to it.
 You should receive classification probabilities for cool_cond_y.3, cool_cond_y.20, and cool_cond_y.100.
-The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency and 100 means it is operating at full efficiency.
+The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency, and 100 means it is operating at full efficiency.

 So that is how you execute the MOJO scoring pipeline to do interactive scoring using Java directly.